John L. Nau, III

 Tom Perini of Buffalo Gap is the owner/operator of Perini Ranch Steakhouse.
 He is a member and past president of the Texas Restaurant Association, a member of International Association of Culinary Professionals, James Beard Foundation, and the Abilene-Taylor County Public Health Advisory Board.
 He is a former board member of the American Red Cross, St. John’s Episcopal School in Abilene, and the Ben Richey Boys Ranch of Abilene.
 Perini grew up proudly surrounded by historians.
 Locally, Perini serves on the board of the Buffalo Gap Historic Village, the Fort Chadbourne Foundation in Bronte, Texas, and various committees of the Buffalo Gap City Council, including Planning and Zoning.
 He graduated from Peacock Military Academy in San Antonio and attended the University of North Texas.

 City: Alpine, Term: 2007–19

-Gilbert E. “Pete” Peterson III is the chair of the Texas Historical Commission.
-He is an investments officer located at West Texas National Bank in Alpine.
-He is President of the Davis Mountains Trans-Pecos Heritage Association, President of the Board of the Museum of the Big Bend and Vice-President of the Friends of the Center for Big Bend Studies.
+Gilbert E. "Pete" Peterson III is an investments officer located at West Texas National Bank in Alpine.
+He is president of the Davis Mountains Trans-Pecos Heritage Association, president of the Board of the Museum of the Big Bend and vice-president of the Friends of the Center for Big Bend Studies.
 Peterson is past president of the Board of Leadership Big Bend and of the Rotary Club of Alpine, former member of the Alpine Public Library Board, and former treasurer of the Alpine Chamber of Commerce.
 He serves on the Board of the Friends of the Governor’s Mansion.
 He is also a member of the Texas and Southwestern Cattle Raisers Association.
 Peterson received bachelor’s and master’s degrees from Southern Methodist University.